quixio/quix-cli/docs/cli-quickstart.md

 quix pipeline up
 ```

-This command generates a `compose.yaml` in the root of your project based on your `quix.yaml` file.
+This command generates a `compose.local.yaml` in the root folder of your project based on your `quix.yaml` file.

 You'll see various console messages displayed in your terminal.
 When these have finished, then your deployed services are running in Docker.